smaccm/smaccm/fm-workbench/resolute/org.osate.resolute.help/src/reference/reference.md

 `type`(\<named\_element\>): Classifier - returns the classifier of a component, feature, or connection.
-In the case of a connection, the type of the feature is the connection end.
-The named element must have a type.
+In the case of a connection, the type is that of the connection source (if not present the destination) feature.
+The named element must have a type, otherwise a resolute failure exception is thrown and caught by the closest enclosing claim function.

 `is_of_type`(\<named\_element\>, \<classifier\>): Boolean - true if the named element has the classifier or one of its type extensions.
 The